Mark Zuckerberg to appear before European Parliament

-Mark Zuckerberg has agreed to appear before the European Parliament to discuss Facebook's use of personal data.
+Mark Zuckerberg has agreed to meet senior members of the European Parliament to discuss Facebook's use of personal data.

-Antonio Tajani, the parliament's president, said in a statement posted on his official Twitter account that the Facebook (FB) CEO would travel to Brussels to meet representatives of the parliament "hopefully" as soon as next week.
+Antonio Tajani, the parliament's president, said in a statement that the Facebook (FB) CEO would travel to Brussels to meet representatives of the parliament "hopefully" as soon as next week.

+"I welcome Mark Zuckerberg's decision to appear in person before the representatives of 500 million Europeans.
+It is a step in the right direction towards restoring confidence," Tajani said in the statement posted on his official Twitter account.

 Facebook confirmed it had accepted the invitation.